Aviah/django-selenium-page-objects/README.md

 # Django-Selenium Page Objects

-**Framework to test django sites with Selenium, by app context & the page-objects design pattern**
+**A testing framework, to test django sites with Selenium, by the web-application context & the page-objects design pattern**

-*Note: It's easier to grasp the idea in real code, so after this README, please look at a full page objects testing code for a real website in the [django-website](https://github.com/Aviah/django-website)*
+*Note: It's easier to grasp the idea in actual code, so after this README, please look at a page-objects testing code in a real website, see [django-website](https://github.com/Aviah/django-website)*

 [Overview](#overview)
 [How To](#how-to)